TarynBeaupre/VideoGamed/README.md

 ![Banner](images/collab.png)

-Introducing "Taskr" – a collaborative task management platform where teams, families, or study groups can manage shared projects and hold each other accountable.
+Introducing "VideoGameTracker" – a platform for gamers to keep track of their favorite video games.
+Rate the latest games you've played, curate a wishlist and see daily rankings of the most popular video games on the marke!
 This app is for:

--   Small teams and project groups needing a lightweight way to coordinate tasks.
--   Households or roommates looking to organize shared chores and responsibilities.
--   Students working on group assignments.

-Many existing task managers are overly complex for small-scale collaboration or lack features to foster a sense of shared ownership.
-Taskr aims to bridge the gap, providing the right balance of structure and simplicity for coordination.
+-   New gamers who want to discover new games
+-   Experienced gamers who wish to organize their video game ratings
+-   All who wish to meet other gamers and make friends!

+Discover new video games, leave ratings and meet new gamer friends with VideoGameTracker!

 ## 🧱 Core Functionality

--   **Project Creation:** Users can create new shared projects with a title and basic description.
--   **User Management:** Users can join existing projects using a unique project code.
--   **Task Management:** Within a project, users can:
-    -   Create new tasks with descriptions and due dates.
-    -   Assign tasks to specific project members.
-    -   Mark tasks as completed.
--   **Basic Notifications:** Users receive notifications when assigned a task or when a task they're involved in is marked complete.
--   **In-Task Chat:** Simple comment threads attached to tasks for focused discussions.
--   **Custom Task Statuses:** Ability to define statuses beyond "Not Started" and "Completed" (e.g., "In Progress", "Blocked")
+-   **Video Game Searching:** Users can search up their favorite game and see it pop up on the screen along with info about it
+-   **Video Game Rating:** Users can leave star ratings on video games they enjoyed (or didn't!)
+-   **Video Game Rating:** Users can "like" other user's ratings
+-   **Daily Video Game Ranking:** Users can see a daily ranking of the most highly-rated video games!
+-   **Wishlist:** Users can add a video game to their wishlist to access it anytime

 ### Requirements

-#### Task Stories
+#### Rating Stories

--   As a user, I want to create a task so that I can keep track of what I have to get done.
+-   As a user, I want to be able to visit a game's page and see an option to leave a review
--   As a user, I want to view my tasks in a list so I can see what needs my attention.
+-   As a user, I want to give a rating out of 5 stars in my review
--   As a user, I want to edit a task to update its details or due date.
--   As a user, I want to mark a task as complete so I can track my progress.
+-   As a user, I want to give a text review in my review
--   As a user, I want to delete a task when it's no longer relevant.

 #### Project Stories